dgodevais/DefinitelyWildcats/README.md

 Note to self: some of these steps can be moved to bootstrap actions.
 Might not be worth it though since those need to be manually entered anyway at startup.

+## Running the image processor
+You can use spark submit on the image_analysis_centriods.py file specifying the data directory as a parameter at runtime.